adrianhall/adrianhall.github.io/_posts/2023/2023-12-22-zumo-intid.md

   ");
 ```

-Finally, I remove all those calls to `migrationBuilder.UpdateData()` as those are not needed since I am bulk-updating all records.
 This makes the migration much smaller (and much faster as well).

 > **Tip**
 > Don't forget to update the `Down()` method in your migration to drop the trigger as well!

 At this point, you can run `Update-Database` to udpate the database.
 Then peek at the data to make sure everything is set up properly.
 I'm not a solid SQL person, so getting the specific calls took me a few attempts to get right.
 I basically used the SQL Server console to run SQL commands inside a transaction until I got it right.
 The transaction allowed me to roll back my changes if I screwed up (which I did - a few times!)

 You can see the code thus far [in the `stage2` tag](https://github.com/adrianhall/zumo-intid-server/releases/tag/stage2) on the GitHub repository.
-You should definitely run the application and make sure you can still make edits tot he dataset.
+You should definitely run the application and make sure you can still make edits to the dataset.
 Also use the SQL Server Object Explorer to make sure that "the right thing" happens when you edit a record.
 The `UpdatedAt` field and `Version` fields should be updated, and the `MobileId` field should not be updated.

 > **Bonus**
-> Now that you have "soft-delete", you should do the following to your web application:
+> Now that you have "soft-delete" on the dataset, you should update the web application:
 >
 > * Update the `Index` page to filter for `.Where(m => !m.Deleted)`.
 > * Update the `Delete` post action to set the `Deleted` property to true instead.